TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 ## Comments

 Comments are a way of providing information to the human reader, and have no effect on the compiled version.
-Any valid UTF-8 characters may be occur within the comment, except for the character sequence marking the end of the comment.
+Any valid UTF-8 characters may occur within the comment, except for the character sequence marking the end of the comment.
 Comments may be used at any point where whitespace is valid.

 - Line comments start with `//`, and end with a line break.